 - Organized lists and bullet points when summarizing and ordering information.

 - The proper usage of font styles to accent specific points or ideas, within reason. (if you bolden the entire page of content, then it means that everything on the page is actually the same weight)

 - It’s also recommended that the main points of the page be written towards the top of the page, especially in the area that the user will initially view (and not have to scroll down to read).

 Overall Website-Specific Factors

-Create and utilize an end-user sitemap that provides one landing page for search engines to crawl and index all important content on your website.
+- Create and utilize an end-user sitemap that provides one landing page design for search engines to crawl and index all important content on your website.

 These recommendations provide a framework for search engine optimization success but are in no means the only things that website owners need to do to achieve high rankings for traffic-generating keywords.
 Always use your own judgment based on your audience when incorporating these recommendations.
 Keep in mind that your website has to be written for your users first.
 Keyword spam and content manipulation exclusively for search is never a good idea.